vduseev/raquel/README.md

 not locked (meaning the worker that claimed it is dead), any worker can reclaim it for itself.

+### One job per worker

-## How do we guarantee that the same job is not picked up by multiple workers?
+How do we guarantee that the same job is not picked up by multiple workers?

 Short answer: by locking the row and using the `claimed` status.